saltstack/salt/doc/topics/releases/nitrogen.rst

 state has undergone a significant change in how it determines whether or not a container needs to be replaced.
-Rather than comparing individual arguments to their corresponding values in the named container, a temporary container is created using the passed arguments.
-The two containers are then compared to each other to determine whether or not there are changes.
+Rather than comparing individual arguments to their corresponding values in the named container, a temporary container is created (but not started) using the passed arguments.
+The two containers are then compared to each other to determine whether or not there are changes, and if so, the old container is stopped and destroyed, and the temporary container is renamed and started.

 Salt still needs to translate arguments into the format which docker-py expects, but if it does not properly do so, the :ref:`skip_translate